alejo-c/digit-recognition-ai/README.md

 This project allows users to draw in a canvas, and categorize the drawings into the 10 digits, from 0 to 9.

+The model was trained with the mnist dataset from keras.

 This web application uses HTML, JavaScript and CSS for the UI design and behavior.

 It also utilizes the TensorFlow library to handle the model and predictions.